 This 17 Settlements document begins with an overview of the District-wide financial and rating information.
 It then briefly summarises the growth projection work undertaken by the Council.
-The document also outlines the projects and services planned District-wide, by ward and by settlement over the 10 years 2012-2022.
+The document also outlines the proposed projects and services planned District-wide, by ward and by settlement.

-LONG TERM PLAN 2012-2022
+DRAFT LONG TERM PLAN

-The Long Term Plan comprises:
+The Draft Long Term Plan comprises:

-- Volume 1, which outlines the vision for the District, the outcomes sought by the community, the services and activities Council is planning to undertake, and the likely costs of providing those services and activities over the next 10 years. - Volume 2, which contains the various policies Council is required to include in its Long Term Plan (Funding Impact Statement (which outlines the targeted rates in detail), Schedule of Charges, Investment Policy, Liability Management Policy, Revenue and Finance Policy, Rates Remission Policies, Significance Policy, Statement on Fostering Maori Participation in Council Decision-Making, Development Contributions Policy, and a summary of any differences between the Long Term Plan and Council's Water and Sanitary Services Assessment and Waste Management and Minimisation Plan, and the Rating Maps).
+- A Summary document (referred to above) - Volume 1, which outlines the vision for the District, the outcomes sought by the community, the services and activities Council is planning to undertake, and the likely costs of providing those services and activities over the next 10 years - Volume 2, which contains the various policies Council is required to include in its Long Term Plan (Funding Impact Statement (which outlines the targeted rates in detail), Schedule of Charges, Investment Policy, Liability Management Policy, Revenue and Finance Policy, Rates Remission Policies, Significance Policy, Statement on Fostering Maori Participation in Council Decision-Making, Development Contributions Policy, and a summary of any differences between the Draft Long Term Plan and Council's Water and Sanitary Services Assessment and Draft Waste Management and Minimisation Plan, and the Rating Maps).

-The Long Term Plan documents are available from Council's website (www.tasman.govt.nz) or from Council offices or libraries on CD or hard copy.
+These three documents are available from Council's website (www.tasman.govt.nz) or from Council offices or libraries on CD or hard copy.
 We encourage people to use the CD or website versions of the document to reduce printing costs and because it is better for the environment.
 In addition, we also have activity management plans for most Council activities.
 Copies of these are available on CD or on the website.